-Counseling, Psychological and Social Services: Prevention and intervention services to support the students' mental, behavioral, social-emotional and promote success in the learning process.
-Services include psychological, psychoeducational, and psychosocial assessments; direct and indirect interventions to address psychological, academic, and social barriers to learning, such as individual or group counseling and consultation; and referrals to school and community support services as needed.
-Additionally, systems-level assessment, prevention, intervention, and program design by school-employed mental health professionals contribute to the mental and behavioral health of students as well as to the health of the school environment.
-These can be done through resource identification and needs assessments, school-community-family collaboration, and ongoing participation in school safety and crisis response efforts.
-Additionally, school-employed professionals can provide skilled consultation with other school staff and community resources and community providers.
-School-employed mental health professionals ensure that services provided in school reinforce learning and help to align interventions provided by community providers with the school environment.
-Professionals such as certified school counselors, school psychologists, and school social workers provide these services.
+Counseling, Psychological and Social Services:

+Prevention and intervention services to support the students' mental, behavioral, socialemotional and promote success in the learning process.
+Services include:

+Psychological, psychoeducational, and psychosocial assessments.

+- Direct and indirect interventions to address psychological, academic, and social barriers to learning, such as individual or group counseling and consultation. - Referrals to school and community support services as needed.

+Also important are systems-level assessment, prevention, intervention, and program design-by school-employed mental health professionals.
+Among these professionals may be certified school counselors, school psychologists, and school social workers.
+Their efforts contribute to the mental and behavioral health of students as well as to the health of the school environment.
+Mental health professionals might offer: resource identification and needs assessments; school-community-family collaboration; and ongoing school safety and crisis response efforts.

+School-employed professionals can also provide skilled consultation with other school staff, and community resources and providers. ensure that services provided in school reinforce learning and help to align interventions provided by community providers with the school environment.
+Professionals such as certified school counselors, school psychologists, school social workers and others may provide these services.

+Community Involvement:

-Community Involvement: Community groups, organizations, and local businesses create partnerships with schools, share resources, and volunteer to support student learning, development, and health-related activities.
+Community groups, organizations, and local businesses create partnerships with schools, share resources, and volunteer to support student learning, development, and health-related activities.
 The school, its students, and their families benefit when leaders and staff at the district or school solicits and coordinates information, resources, and services available from community-based organizations, businesses, cultural and civic organizations, social service agencies, faith-based organizations, health clinics, colleges and universities, and other community groups.
 Schools, students, and their families can contribute to the community through service-learning opportunities and by sharing school facilities with community members (e.g., school-based community health centers and fitness facilities)

+Family Engagement:

-Family Engagement: Families and school staff work together to support and improve the learning, development, and health of students.
+Families and school staff work together to support and improve the learning, development, and health of students.
 Family engagement with schools is a shared responsibility of both school staff and families.
 School staff are committed to making families feel welcomed, engaging families in a variety of meaningful ways, and sustaining family engagement.
 Families are committed to actively supporting their child's learning and development.
 This relationship between school staff and families cuts across and reinforces student health and learning in multiple settings-at home, in school, in out-of-school programs, and in the community.
 Family engagement should be continuous across a child's life and requires an ongoing commitment as children mature into young adulthood.

-Physical Education and Physical Activity: Schools can create an environment that offers many opportunities for students to be physically active throughout the school day.
+Physical Education and Physical Activity:

+Schools can create an environment that offers many opportunities for students to be physically active throughout the school day.
 A comprehensive school physical activity program (CSPAP) is the national framework for physical education and youth physical activity.
-A CSPAP reflects strong coordination across five components: physical education, physical activity during school, physical activity before and after school, staff involvement, and family and community engagement.
+CSPAP reflects strong coordination across five components: physical education, physical activity during school, physical activity before and after school, staff involvement, and family and community engagement.

 Physical education serves as the foundation of a CSPAP and is an academic subject characterized by a planned, sequential K-12 curriculum (course of study) that is based on the national standards for physical education.
 Physical education provides cognitive content and instruction designed to develop motor skills, knowledge, and behaviors for healthy active living, physical fitness, sportsmanship, self-efficacy, and emotional intelligence.

-A well-designed physical education program provides the opportunity for students to learn key concepts and practice critical skills needed to establish and maintain physically active lifestyles throughout childhood, adolescence and into adulthood.
-Teachers should be certified or licensed and endorsed by the state to teach physical education.
+A well-designed physical education program provides the opportunity for students to:

+- Learn key concepts. - Practice critical skills needed to establish and maintain physically active lifestyles throughout childhood, adolescence and into adulthood.